cloudraftio/sre-assignment/README.md

 - Configure ArgoCD to watch a Git repository containing your Helm chart.

 #### **3. App Deployment**
-- Use ArgoCD to deploy the app via the Helm chart.
+- Use ArgoCD to deploy the app via the Helm chart, keeping best practices in mind.

 #### **4. Ingress Setup**
 - Set up an ingress resource (e.g., NGINX ingress controller) to expose the app externally at: